 Coaching the under-20 juniors in 1984 he took them to six championships, claiming two Pool C bronze medals.
 Selected by the British Ice Hockey Association to lead their team at the World Championships he produced impressive results.
 Winning Pool D in 1990, Pool C in 1992 and Pool B in 1993, they gained entry into Pool A in 1994, a first for Great Britain in over 30 years.

 In 1995, the same year the Nipigon Elks retired his #9 jersey, he was inducted into the British Ice Hockey Hall of Fame where he was described as one of the most successful coaches of domestic hockey in the modern era, and arguably the most successful Great Britain national team coach ever.
-Often traveling back home to coach summer camps, he returned permanently in the early 2000s, rounding out his over 25-year coaching career.
+Often travelling back home to coach summer camps, he returned permanently in the early 2000s, rounding out his over 25-year coaching career.

 Inducted into the Northwestern Ontario Sports Hall of Fame, September 29, 2012